endless-snowfall/leetcode/src/leetcode/problems/problem00047/README.md

   - NOTE:
     - We avoid duplicates by leveraging the sorted input and the "used" array.
     - Since the array is sorted, the first unique element that we process will be used in the permutation.
-    - However, subsequent ones will only be used after we know the one before it has already been applied.
+    - However, subsequent ones will only be used after we know the one before it has already been applied, thereby avoiding duplicate permutation prefixes.

 # Runtime Analysis:
 ##Definitions: